tess-hartis/tess-hartis.github.io/_posts/2022-03-28-Validation-Made-Functional-with-Vavr-and-Language-Ext.md

     var breed = DogBreed.validate(dto.dog_breed);
     var age = DogAge.validate(dto.dog_age);

-    return Validation.combine(name, breed, dog).ap(Dog::of)
+    var result = Validation.combine(name, breed, dog)
+                    .ap(Dog::of);

-//then do something to access the result
+//then do something to access the result and return the correct Response Entity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `name`, `breed`, and `age` variables return wrapped validations.
 The power